ameeno/Dell-E7440-Hackintosh/README.md

 otherwise you must set your laptop to boot from clover in the Bios.
 I will link a guide on how to do this in the future.

+BTW, inside the kext/Other/CopytoLE folder, copy these kexts into /Library/Extensions on your Hack.

+Then in terminal run the Clean&Rebuild script in this main folder. from inside this repos folder do the following commands: chmod +x permission-E7440.sh && ./permission-E7440.sh

 Enjoy your Hackintosh!

 #Sources: